We’ve researched and answered the most common FAQs (Frequently Asked Questions) relating to the general operation of the New Zealand Lottery.

 Bullseye is a sweet and simple random number game - the rules treat 999,999 and 000,000 as being adjacent to each other, which evens out the odds no matter what result is drawn.
 Plus, with a 1 in 10 overall chance of winning a prize - even if it is only a consolation prize - this easy option is likely to please anyone who gets frustrated easily after a run of losses.

 Play 3, finally, is as easy or as hard as you make it, with plenty of play options that stack up on top of each other, so your improved chances of winning don't mean losing out on one of the more basic prizes.

-No - to play Powerball, you must choose a minimum of four lines of Lotto, and add a Powerball number to each line at a cost of 60 cents per line.
+No - to play Powerball, you must choose a minimum of four lines of Lotto, and add a Powerball number to each line at a cost of 80 cents per line.
 The minimum ticket price is therefore $6 (four lines of Lotto, each with the Powerball game added).